fasolens/Scheduler/README.md

   * options
     * restart     - (default 1) 0 if the experiment is not to be restarted if the node is rebooted
+    * storage     - (default 1GB - container size?) storage quota for experiment results.

+TODO:

+  * operators - A list of operators and the associated traffic quotas
     * traffic_in  - traffic quota, ingoing traffic on all interfaces
     * traffic_out - traffic quota, outgoing traffic on all interfaces
-    * interfaces  - (default mon0, mon1, mon2) allow traffic on these interfaces
-    * storage     - (default 1GB - container size?) storage quota for experiment results.

 The options parameter should be x-www-form-urlencoded, that is separated by ampersands and in the form key=value, or in the form of a JSON object.